anoopkcn/zenv/README.md

                             use <version>      :  pinn a python version. list               :  List all installed Python versions.

+  log <name|id>             Show the setup log for the specified environment.
+                            You can use the environment name or its ID (full or partial).

+  run <name|id> <command>   Run a command within the specified environment.
+                            You can use the environment name or its ID (full or partial).
+                            The command runs in the activated environment and then exits.

   version, -v, --version    Print the zenv version.

   help, --help              Show this help message.